 The NIHR Imperial BRC PCRU is an integral part of the BRC and comprises GP organisations across five boroughs, led by Professor David Wingfield, the Primary Care Research Lead.
-It exists to deliver the NIHR and UK Life Sciences strategic plans to increase Primary Care Research capacity and delivery of Academic and Commercial research.
+It exists to deliver the NIHR and UK Life Sciences strategic plans to increase Primary Care Research capacity and delivery of Academic and Commercial Research.
 It delivers this through integration with BRC themes, engagement with the pharmaceutical industry, and through the delivery of increasing numbers and scale of Academic and Commercial studies.
-The key driver which underpins the success of this venture is the development of Primary Care professionals doing research alongside their clinical work.
+The key driver which underpins the success of this venture is the plan to develop Primary Care professionals to deliver research alongside their clinical work and to become Senior Academics.

 NIHR Imperial BRC, with support from the North London NIHR Regional Research Delivery Networks (RRDN), is dedicated to supporting research in primary care that is accessible to the local communities.
 This aligns with the national health agenda of shifting care from hospitals to the community.
 To advance this vision, we established a Primary Care Clinical Research Unit comprising three GP sites from North West London.
 The BRC provides direct support to (i) Hammersmith and Fulham Partnership, (ii) Hounslow Medical Centre (HMC) and (iii) Healthcare Central London Ltd to form the BRC Primary Care Research Unit (PCRU).